OpenTermsArchive/contrib-versions/Xfinity/Privacy Policy.md

 *   Protect our customers from fraudulent, abusive, or unlawful use of the Services
 *   Protect our rights, our personnel, and our property
 *   Comply with applicable law
+*   To protect the health and safety of our customers, employees, contractors, or the general public

 When and With Whom We Share Information